AanchalChauhan-356/subscription-retention-system/README.md

  👨‍💻 Author

-Developed as part of a data science project to demonstrate **end-to-end ML deployment with business insights**.
+Developed as part of a data science project to demonstrate end-to-end ML deployment with business insights.
+Name : Aanchal Chauhan
+Course : BCA 4A AIML
+University : SGT University

 ⭐ Conclusion